Purely Inseparable Galois theory I: The Fundamental Theorem: Partition Lie Algebroids

-As $K: \mathcal{C} \rightarrow \mathcal{E}$ preserves sifted colimits, it is left Kan extended from $\mathcal{C}_0$ by \Cref{hypkan}, and the equivalence $K|_{\mathcal{C}_0} \simeq U \circ G_0$ extends to a natural transformation \mbox{$\alpha: K \rightarrow U \circ G$.} As $G$ is left Kan extended from its values on compact objects, it preserves filtered colimits, and the same holds true for $U$ and $K$.
+As $ {H}: \mathcal{C} \rightarrow \mathcal{E}$ preserves sifted colimits, it is left Kan extended from $\mathcal{C}_0$ by \Cref{hypkan}, and the equivalence $ {H}|_{\mathcal{C}_0} \simeq U \circ G_0$ extends to a natural transformation \mbox{$\alpha: {H} \rightarrow U \circ G$.} As $G$ is left Kan extended from its values on compact objects, it preserves filtered colimits, and the same holds true for $U$ and $ {H}$.
 Since any object in $\mathcal{C}_1$ is a filtered colimit of objects in $\mathcal{C}_0$, we deduce that $\alpha$ is an equivalence on $\mathcal{C}_1$.
 Given a general $Z\in \mathcal{C}$.
 We use \Cref{functor_extensions} to pick a hypercovering $X_\bullet \rightarrow Z$ , which is also a colimit diagram.
 We then consider the following commuting square:

-The top horizontal map is an equivalence since $K$ preserves geometric realisations, the bottom since $U$ preserves realisations and $|G(X_\bullet)| \simeq G(Z)$ by \Cref{hypkan}, and the left vertical map since $\alpha$ is an equivalence on all objects in $\mathcal{C}_1$ by our previous considerations.
+The top horizontal map is an equivalence since $ {H}$ preserves geometric realisations, the bottom since $U$ preserves realisations and $|G(X_\bullet)| \simeq G(Z)$ by \Cref{hypkan}, and the left vertical map since $\alpha$ is an equivalence on all objects in $\mathcal{C}_1$ by our previous considerations.
+Hence $\alpha: {H} \xrightarrow{\simeq} U \circ G$ is an equivalence, which implies that $G$ preserves sifted colimits as $ {H}$ preserves and $U$ creates them.